davidinfosec/keep-one-cleanup/README.md

 `k1cleanup.py` is a Python script designed to clean up directories by removing all files except one specified file.
 This script is useful when you want to retain a specific file and delete everything else within a directory.

+Example: I have 20 folders, all which contain KJV.json, and I want to delete everything from all 20 folders, except KJV.json:

 ![firefox_AIL91gisYe](https://github.com/davidinfosec/keep-one-cleanup/assets/87215831/0db8bfb8-514d-4cbe-99a4-e0dc5d3941ec)

 ## Usage